Protect Yourself from Disease with Strength Training

-The role of exercise in improving health is well-established.
+The role of exercise in improving your health is well-established.

 For years, the government has recommended 150 minutes of moderate-intensity exercise a week or 75 minutes of vigorous intensity a week as part of their Physical Activity Guidelines for Americans.